Muratcanarslan/case-project/README.md

 this project contains 4 controller these are file,user,filetype and role controller and these controllers are documented with swagger.

+To use the project, go to the swagger screen and first register via /users/save on the user controller, then log in with this user via /users/login and register the token to swagger.

 File Controller